xadhix/DUET/README.md

 ## Quickstart

+> [!IMPORTANT]
+> this project is fully tested under python 3.8, it is recommended that you set the Python version to 3.8.
 1. Requirements

 Given a python environment (**note**: this project is fully tested under python 3.8), install the dependencies with the following command: